Transform variables

 variables.
 For example, you can change a variable of type integer to a

 variable of type factor.
-Click the Store
+Click the Store button to commit

 the changes to the data set.
 A description of the transformation options